terminaljoint/concepts-of-the-virtual-core-coded-computers-v1/1-PREFACE/1-INTRODUCTION.md

 # I Got Idea About VCCC:
 * Already i had some ideas about Virtual Computers / Virtual Machines, But what i got from minecraft computer idea is to build a computer enirely from scratch including Hardwares.
 * Because in minecraft too, we have to build a computer from scratch, So I planned to Create the entire computer from scratch using PYTHON.
+* Because i thought that this will be useful for sombody...
 * Then i started building one, And i wanted to create a specific documentation for it and started writing this.
+* Still i didn't Develop any VCCC, I am Developing A VCCC Alongside at the same time while writing this Documentation Book, Because i can write and develop well when i do both.
 * I searched for a suitable name, yeah "Virtual Computers" also suits this well, But this "Virtual Core Coded Computers" are different from them, let's see about that detailly in further Topics in this Book.